GunjalDarshan/Data-Science-Regression-Project-Predicting-Home-Prices/README.md

  Introduction
 This project aims to build a regression model to predict home prices based on various features.
 The dataset used for this project is a real estate dataset that contains information about different properties such as the location, size, number of bedrooms, and price.
+This is a data science regression project that aims to predict home prices based on various features.
+The project utilizes machine learning techniques to build a regression model that can accurately estimate the price of a house given its attributes.

 ### Project Steps